Iapetus-11/Batch-Script-Movement/README.md

 # Batch-Script-Movement
-Basic top down movement of a "character" done in pure batch / cmd
+Basic top down movement of a "character" done in pure batch / cmd.
+Well commented.